stclib/STC/docs/coroutine_api.md

 A coroutine function may have almost any signature, but the implementation adds support for coroutines which returns an int, indicating CCO_DONE, CCO_AWAIT, or CCO_YIELD.
-It should also take a struct pointer as parameter which must contains the member `int cco_state`.
-The struct should normally store all *local* variables to be used within the coroutine, along with *input* and *output* data for the coroutine.
+It should also take a struct pointer as parameter which must contains the member `cco_state cco;`.
+The struct should store all *local* variables to be used within the coroutine, along with *input* and *output* data for the coroutine.

 Note that this implementation is not limited to support a certain set of coroutine types,